 (Photo: The other side of the Rathbone School contains regalia and memorabilia commemorating the Knights of Pythias.)

 Visiting The Rathbone School Museum

 Hours & Admission- The Rathbone School and museum is open mid-June to early October.
-The 2021 opening date expected is June 21st.
-Hours 9 AM - 5 PM daily.
-There is no admission charge for this museum however a donation is appreciated.
+The 2022 closing date is October 9th.
+Hours 10 AM - 5 PM daily.
+There is no admission charge for this museum, however a donation is appreciated.